 For out-of-hours emergencies, please contact our Accident & Emergency team via our Switchboard: 02476 964 000

-For general enquiries about your appointment, please call the Endoscopy Booking Office: 02476 966755
+For general enquiries about your appointment, please call the numbers below:

 The Endoscopy services are based at University Hospital, Coventry and The Hospital of St Cross, Rugby.
 The Endoscopy Department provides a 24/7 acute gastrointestinal bleeding service supported by a gastroenterologist and nurse team.
 Our Endoscopy Unit is a training, teaching and research active department which is fully equipped with video endoscopes and associated equipment.

 The Endoscopy Unit at University Hospital, Coventry consists of five Endoscopy rooms.
-It is a purpose-built unit supporting outpatient and inpatient endoscopic procedures.
+The unit supports both outpatient and inpatient endoscopic procedures.
 The procedures requiring X- ray screening are performed in state of the art fluoroscopy rooms in the Interventional Radiology unit.

 There is a reception and waiting room area, single gender recovery bays, and several admission rooms with bowel preparation facilities.
 The Decontamination Unit is housed within the Endoscopy Department where the cleaning and disinfection/ sterilization of the endoscopes take place.

-Our Endoscopy Unit has been successful in its rolling JAG annual accreditation, with the last site assessment in 2017.
+Our Endoscopy Unit has been successful in its rolling JAG annual accreditation, with the last on-site assessment in 2022.
 Accreditation is based on satisfactory demonstration of all aspects of the quality of patient experience, quality and safety, training and workforce.
 The Endoscopy Users Group is the unit’s governance and education platform.

 Our unit ethos is to offer high quality patient care, by a team of Gastroenterologists, Surgeons and Nurse Endoscopist supported by nursing staff, technicians and clerical staff.